 Last month, the people of Ghana’s second capital, Kumasi alongside the students of KNUST (Kwame Nkrumah University of Science and Technology) witnessed a fashion show of designers within the Kumasi region.
 Mainly students from the university showcasing their latest collections and designs.

-Platforms like these are necessary not only to give the world an insight of potential talent, but to give potential talent and insight of the world.
-Designers and models engaging in smaller shows enlightens them on one or two aspects of being a designers as far sales, models and branding is concerned.
+Platforms like these are necessary not only to give the world an insight into potential talent but to give potential talent and insight into the world.
+Designers and models engaging in smaller shows enlighten them on one or two aspects of being a designer as far sales, models, and branding is concerned.

 The video below is a composite of activities at the African Union Fashion Week, held at the University of Ghana East Legon.
 Enjoy.